A Slow and Safe Return to Oregon Wine Country

 Open Businesses and Counties

 Business sectors in the following counties, including winery tasting rooms and dine-in restaurants, began to reopen May 15.
-See the Governor’s office resources here, updated June 1.
+See the Governor’s office resources here.
+Updated July 1.

 What wineries are open?

-As of May 15, Oregon entered Phase 1 of its reopening plan.
-As a result, wineries in many counties around Oregon are allowed to reopen for onsite tastings if they can meet a set of criteria for guests and employees to ensure the health and safety of all involved.
+As of May 15, Oregon began a phased reopening plan.
+As a result, wineries around Oregon are allowed to reopen for onsite tastings if they can meet a set of criteria for guests and employees to ensure the health and safety of all involved.
 Please note that many wineries are appointment only and none are required to open so be sure to call ahead.

 A list of tasting rooms open for onsite hospitality can be seen here and filtered by location, varietal and amenity.